appacademy/prep-work/coding-test-1/introduction-to-programming-1.md

 smaller tasks further until you get to the simplest, most basic tasks that the computer already understands.

-You will use a **programming language** to tell your computer how to do things.
+You will use a **programming language** to communicate tasks to your computer.
 A computer program is a series of instructions in the programming language.
 There are many programming languages: we will learn **Ruby**.
-Ruby is an elegant programming language perfect for stuents who are beginning in coding.
+Ruby is an elegant programming language perfect for students who are beginning to code.
 It is also powerful and expressive, which makes it a great choice for advanced programmers.

 ## Programming Environment Setup